awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `EngineMode`  <a name="cfn-rds-dbcluster-enginemode"></a>
 The DB engine mode of the DB cluster, either `provisioned`, `serverless`, `parallelquery`, `global`, or `multimaster`\.
+ `global` engine mode only applies for global database clusters created with Aurora MySQL version 5\.6\.10a\.
+For higher Aurora MySQL versions, the clusters in a global database use `provisioned` engine mode\.
 Limitations and requirements apply to some DB engine modes\.
 For more information, see the following sections in the *Amazon Aurora User Guide*:
 +  [ Limitations of Aurora Serverless](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html#aurora-serverless.limitations)
 +  [ Limitations of Parallel Query](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-mysql-parallel-query.html#aurora-mysql-parallel-query-limitations)